-(11) If the FFSSR comes On-Line or continues generating using reserved fuel during an FFSS deployment but fails to generate on average at the minimum of either 95% of the MW level instructed by ERCOT or 95% of the awarded FFSS MW value due to a non-fuel related issue, ERCOT shall claw back and/or withhold the FFSS Standby Fee for 15 days, in proportion to the difference between the average MW level instructed by ERCOT over the FFSS deployment period and the corresponding average generation of the FFSSR.
+(14) If the FFSSR comes On-Line or continues generating using reserved fuel during an FFSS deployment but fails to generate on average at the minimum of either 95% of the MW level instructed by ERCOT or 95% of the awarded FFSS MW value due to a non-fuel related issue, ERCOT shall claw back and/or withhold the FFSS Hourly Standby Fee for 15 days, in proportion to the difference between the average MW level instructed by ERCOT over the FFSS deployment period and the corresponding average generation of the FFSSR.

-(12) Notwithstanding paragraphs (5) through (11) above, if the FFSSR is otherwise available but fails to come On-Line or is forced Off-Line due to a transmission system outage or transmission system limitation that would prevent the unit from being deployed to LSL, ERCOT shall not claw back the hourly FFSS Standby Fee.
-If conditions described in paragraphs (7) and (8) occur for the same deployment period, ERCOT shall only claw back the larger amount calculated in paragraph (7) or (8).
-If conditions described in paragraphs (10) and (11) occur for the same deployment period, ERCOT shall only claw back the larger amount calculated in paragraph (10) or (11).
+(15) Notwithstanding paragraphs (8) through (14) above, if the FFSSR is otherwise available but fails to come On-Line or is forced Off-Line due to a transmission system outage or transmission system limitation that would prevent the unit from being deployed to LSL, ERCOT shall not claw back the FFSS Hourly Standby Fee.

+(16) If conditions described in paragraphs (10) and (11) occur for the same deployment period, ERCOT shall only claw back the larger amount calculated in paragraph (10) or (11).
+If conditions described in paragraphs (13) and (14) occur for the same deployment period, ERCOT shall only claw back the larger amount calculated in paragraph (13) or (14).

+(17) ERCOT shall decertify a primary Generation Resource or any alternate Generation Resource that was an FFSSR during a Watch for winter weather for any of the following:

+(a) Failure to come On-Line or stay On-Line during an FFSS deployment due to a fuel-related issue for two or more deployments;

+(b) If the FFSSR comes On-Line or continues generating using reserved fuel during an FFSS deployment, failure to generate on average at the minimum of either 95% of the MW level instructed by ERCOT or 95% of the awarded FFSS MW value due to a fuel-related issue for two or more deployments; or

+(c) Failure to maintain an Hourly Rolling Equivalent Availability Factor greater than or equal to 50%.

+(18) If ERCOT decertifies a primary Generation Resource, the QSE shall designate an alternate Generation Resource that was awarded through the FFSS procurement process to replace the decertified Generation Resource and continue to provide FFSS.
+The designated alternate Generation Resource shall satisfy all of the requirements in paragraph (8) of Section 3.14.5, Firm Fuel Supply Service.
+The designated alternate Generation Resource may no longer be an alternate for another primary Generation Resource.

+(19) If ERCOT decertifies an FFSSR that does not have any alternate Generation Resources that were awarded through the FFSS procurement process, ERCOT will cease payments to the QSE under Section 6.6.14.2, Firm Fuel Supply Service Hourly Standby Fee Payment and Fuel Replacement Cost Recovery, until the FFSSR is recertified by ERCOT.
+ERCOT may issue one or more RFPs to replace the decertified FFSSR’s capacity for the remainder of the FFSS obligation period.

+(20) If ERCOT has not replaced a decertified Generation Resource’s FFSSR capacity, the QSE of a decertified Generation Resource may request to reestablish its FFSSR certification by submitting a corrective action plan to ERCOT that identifies actions taken to correct performance deficiencies and by successfully passing a new test, as described in paragraph (4) above.
+ERCOT shall, in its sole discretion, determine whether a Generation Resource shall be recertified.

+(21) A decertified Generation Resource that has not been recertified by ERCOT must submit a corrective action plan to ERCOT and have agreement with ERCOT on that plan in order to be considered qualified to provide FFSS and be selected in the procurement process for any future FFSS obligation period.